 - Have a place where you can brag a little about your spouse, and occasionally have a safe, healthy outlet to vent about fire life!

-- Finally find true friendships with people like you.
+- Finally find encouragement and support from people like you.

-- Private online access in separate communities for men, women, and couples
+- Private online access in separate communities for men and women

 Latest posts by Jessie - (see all)

 - Don’t Sweat The Small Stuff (But When is it Small Stuff?!) - January 17, 2020